Outgroup (cladistics)

 In cladistics or phylogenetics, an outgroup is a more distantly related group of organisms that serves as a reference group when determining the evolutionary relationships of the ingroup, the set of organisms under study, and is distinct from sociological outgroups.
+Character states present in the ingroup but absent in the outgroup are (often) synapomorphies that provide empirical support for the inferred monophyly of the ingroup; character states that are present in the outgroup and some members of the ingroup are symplesiomorphies, and their complementary synapomorphies shared among some members of the ingroup provide hypotheses of relationship within the ingroup clade.
 The outgroup is used as a point of comparison for the ingroup and specifically allows for the phylogeny to be rooted.
 Because the polarity (direction) of character change can be determined only on a rooted phylogeny, the choice of outgroup is essential for understanding the evolution of traits along a phylogeny.

 History

 Although the concept of outgroups has been in use from the earliest days of cladistics, the term "outgroup" is thought to have been coined in the early 1970s at the American Museum of Natural History.
 Prior to the advent of the term, various other terms were used by evolutionary biologists, including "exgroup", "related group", and "outside groups".

 Choice of outgroup

 The chosen outgroup is hypothesized to be less closely related to the ingroup than the ingroup is related to itself.
-The evolutionary conclusion from these relationships is that the outgroup species has a common ancestor with the ingroup that is older than the common ancestor of the ingroup.
+The evolutionary assumption from these relationships is that the outgroup species has a common ancestor with the ingroup that is older than the common ancestor of the ingroup.
 Choice of outgroup can change the topology of a phylogeny.
 Therefore, phylogeneticists typically use more than one outgroup in cladistic analysis.
-The use of multiple outgroups is preferable because it provides a more robust phylogeny, buffering against poor outgroup candidates and testing the ingroup's hypothesized monophyly.
+The use of multiple outgroups is preferable because it provides a more robust phylogeny, buffering against poor outgroup candidates.
+If one outgroup taxon is designated as the root and the others are included simply as additional taxa in the analysis, this provides a test of the ingroup's hypothesized monophyly.

 To qualify as an outgroup, a taxon must satisfy the following two characteristics: